How to Secure WordPress Website

 You can use anything on the place of wp-admin.
 I use this plugin for this: WPS Hide Login

 Lock your wp-login page from file manager will help you to add extra security.
-When someone try to access to your login page it will ask that password is set in file manager.
+When someone tries to access to your login page it will ask that password is set in a file manager.

 Thinking about digital security is nothing new, but an essential factor nowadays in any web project.
-Although neglected, the area of data security has been gaining notoriety, even more with the events of attacks and seizures of data that is occurring in the world.
+How to Secure WordPress Website Although neglected, the area of data security has been gaining notoriety, even more with the events of attacks and seizures of data that is occurring in the world.

 Cyber-attacks are evolving every day and hackers are always improving how to circumvent the systems to gain benefits illegally.